 At least several times each year, parents approach me with a common concern: Their child hates reading.
 It always breaks my heart to hear these words, but I know why it happens.
 As children grow older, they experience heavier homework loads, more intense projects and tests, and stressful programs like Accelerated Reader.
 Simultaneously, their older age affords them more freedom with their time and exposes them to new hobbies they prefer over reading (video games, for example).

-Even so, what follows are some suggestions teachers can share with parents who are at a loss for how to get their child back on track with reading.
+What follows are some suggestions teachers can share with parents who are at a loss for how to get their child back on track with reading.
 Make sure to check out my printable handout that outlines this advice and offers some recommended reading lists.
 It’s great for parent-teacher conferences, back-to-school night, or any time parents ask for help.

-WHEN A CHILD HATES READING…
+WHEN A CHILD DOESN’T ENJOY READING…

 Tip #1: Make it fun again!